Perturbative readout error mitigation for near term quantum computers: Introduction

 \section{Introduction}

 While quantum computing will potentially provide an exponential speed up in solving certain problems, noisy intermediate-scale quantum (NISQ) \cite{Preskill2018quantumcomputingin} devices are subject to high error rates that must be mitigated in order to extract useful information from the quantum processors.
 Readout error is unique among the standard sources of decoherence since it is well modelled by a \textit{classical} stochastic process and is therefore entirely reversible by classical post-processing.
-In the simplest approach, the effects of readout error can be reversed by inverting the stochastic \textit{response matrix} $\Ro$ that relates pre-measurement computational basis states to bitstrings sampled by the measurement, provided that $\Ro$ is nonsingular and accurately characterizes the readout error dynamics.
+In the simplest approach, the effects of readout error can be reversed by inverting a \textit{response matrix} $\Ro$ that relates pre-measurement computational basis states to bitstrings sampled by the measurement, provided that $\Ro$ is nonsingular and accurately characterizes the readout error dynamics.

-Previous works in readout mitigation typically involve some variation of inverting a Markovian process \cite{Neeley_2010,Willsch_2018,Dewes_2012,Chen_2019,Gong_2019,Havlicek2019a,Wei_2020}.
+Previous works in readout error mitigation typically involve some variation of inverting a Markovian process \cite{Neeley_2010,Willsch_2018,Dewes_2012,Chen_2019,Gong_2019,havlicek_2019,Wei_2020}.
 The goal of these post-processing techniques is to recover the entire probability mass function $p(x)$ over bitstrings $x\in\{0, 1\}^n$.
 However, these techniques are generally not scalable as they require experimental characterization of a response matrix followed by an (approximate) matrix inversion step, requiring device time and computing resources that grow exponentially in $n$.
 Bayesian Iterative Unfolding \cite{Urbanek_2020,nachman_unfolding_2020} avoids the latter hurdle by approximating the matrix inversion and readout rebalancing \cite{hicks_readout_2021} improves on the accuracy of readout error correction for recovering high-weight bitstrings by biasing measurements based on some prior knowledge of the support of $p(x)$ on $\Ro^{2^n}$.
-However, both techniques still generally require an exponentially large device time to characterize the response matrix.
-Furthermore, with limited exceptions (e.g., ref.\ \cite{peters2021machine}), few of these techniques have been specialized for the case where only a single bitstring probability is desired, which requires significantly fewer resources to mitigate readout error.
+However, unless error mitigation is applied to recover a specific observable \cite{funcke2020measurement,bravyi2020mitigating,PhysRevA.105.032620} both techniques still generally require an exponentially large device time to characterize the response matrix.
+Furthermore, with limited exceptions (e.g., ref.~\cite{peters2021machine}), few of these techniques have been specialized for the case where only a single bitstring probability is desired, which requires significantly fewer resources to mitigate readout error.